gauthierscience/beta-lac-design-orig/README.md

 ```

 Notes:
 - Data are available in the `analysis_scripts/data` directory.
+Analysis on new data must conform to the same format.
+Output of the scripts can be viewed as images in the jupyter notebooks.
 - Analysis scripts are
 all provided as jupyter notebooks in the `analysis_scripts` directory.
+Output of these scripts is shown as embedded in the jupyter notebook.
+- There are no notable installation or run time committments for any of these scripts.
 - All scripts and data that were used to generate the designs are available in
 [ingraham_code_generate_seqs.zip](https://drive.google.com/file/d/1HblnaqjFCSUKItoxahlQaezLE7bYSgZI/view?usp=drive_link)

-## Run analysis Scripts
+## Demo / Run analysis scripts

 1. **Optional** create a virtual environment for analysis:
 ```